Can A Relationship Work After A Breakup? Find Out

 Do not forget the lessons learned in the past.
 Take things slowly, more with sensitivity.

-Kindly explore what you are not paying attention to well enough before the breakup, the steps you might have missed in the past, be determined to get it right now that you have agreed to come together once again.
+Kindly explore what you are not paying attention to well enough before the breakup, the steps you might have missed in the past, and be determined to get it right now that you have agreed to come together again.

 8. Accept your mistake and be remorseful where necessary

-As much as err is humane, making an unintentional mistake is much expected in a relationship.
+As much as erring is humane, making an unintentional mistake is much expected in a relationship.
 To come out fine after a breakup, both parties must be ready not to be hellbent on their irregularities.

 Try as much as you can not to make a reoccurrence of a mistake, especially the one that hurt your partner.
 Let it be avoidable as much as you can.